-- BA degree criminal justice, sociology, psychology, statistics, economics, or related field with a minimum GPA of 3.5 (unofficial transcript required with application), with a minimum of 5 years years of experience working on victim service assistance issues in AI/AN communities.
+- BA degree criminal justice, sociology, psychology, statistics, economics, or related field (unofficial transcript required with application)

-- Equivalency allowed is MA/MS or equivalent degree in criminal justice, sociology, psychology, statistics, economics, or related field with a minimum GPA of 3.5 (unofficial transcript required with application), with a minimum of 3 years of experience working on victim service assistance issues in AI/AN communities.
+- Equivalency allowed is MA/MS or equivalent degree in criminal justice, sociology, psychology, statistics, economics, or related field , with a minimum of 3 years of experience working on victim service assistance issues in American Indian/Alaska Native (AI/AN) communities.